 If you’ve outgrown your shared hosting plan, hosting your website on a Virtual Private Server (VPS) could be the way to go.
 This is a virtual hosting environment that gives you the control and security of your own dedicated server, at a much more manageable monthly cost.

-Shared hosting is an inexpensive and popular way to get online, but can be slow, unreliable and insecure.
-If your website is critical to your business, and you need to scale to large amounts of traffic (popular blogs, high volume eCommerce) you will do better investing a little more per month in a VPS hosting plan.
+Bottom line: Shared hosting is an inexpensive and popular way to get online, but can be slow, unreliable and insecure.
+If your website is critical to your business, and you need to scale to large amounts of traffic (popular blogs, ad campaigns, high volume eCommerce) you are better off investing a little more per month in a VPS hosting plan.
 This could be with me, or if you are looking to DIY, many hosting companies that offer shared hosting have VPS plans as well.